mdjones-dev/Parser-Facebook-Messages-JSON/README.md

 <img src="https://github.com/mjones-l/Parser-Facebook-Messages-JSON/blob/master/resources/Step7aImportSpreadsheet.png">

-Note: All times recorded by Facebook are in UTC (0000).

 <img src="https://github.com/mjones-l/Parser-Facebook-Messages-JSON/blob/master/resources/Step7bImportDelimiter.png">

-Note1: I have noticed Facebook no longer records `Calls` as a separate type, post-15/05/2019 they’re recorded as a `Generic` message, there is no way to determine the `call duration` from this data.

-Note2: `call duration` is measured in seconds.

 <img src="https://github.com/mjones-l/Parser-Facebook-Messages-JSON/blob/master/resources/Step7cNoteStrange.png">

+**Notes:**

+All times recorded by Facebook are in UTC (0000).

+I have noticed Facebook no longer records `Calls` as a separate type, post-15/05/2019 they’re recorded as a `Generic` message, there is no way to determine the `call duration` from this data.

+`call duration` is measured in seconds.